Piedmont, California: History

 Like surrounding Oakland, Piedmont has a history of racial segregation, but it also has a separate history of racial exclusion.
-In 1924, the city's first African-American homeowners, Sidney and Irene Dearing, got around the city's restrictive housing covenants by purchasing a home using a white family member as a proxy.
+On January 21, 1924, Sidney and Irene Dearing, a Black and Seminole couple, got around the city's restrictive housing covenants by purchasing a home using a white family member as a proxy.
 They could not count on the city of Piedmont to protect them from violent threats against their lives—the chief of police at the time, Burton Becker, was an active member of the Ku Klux Klan.
-While the Dearings initially refused to leave, bombs were left around their property.
-The couple sold their property to the city for $25,000 after a mob surrounded their home and demanded that they leave.
+In May, a mob of over five hundred residents of Piedmont gathered at their home to demand they leave.
+In June, multiple bombs were planted on and around the Dearings' property.
+That same month, the city council voted to condemn the property, nominally to extend a road.
+On February 14, 1925, the city of Piedmont bought the property.
+Rather than demolish it, they re-sold it later that year.

 Before 1968, restrictive housing covenants and redlining were used to exclude non-whites in the city for many years.
 The American sociologist and historian James W. Loewen identified Piedmont as a "probable" sundown town, meaning that non-whites were not welcome after dusk and could face violence and intimidation.
 While surrounding Oakland is one of the most ethnically and culturally diverse cities in the United States, Piedmont has a less racially diverse population.
 Attempts to ethnically and culturally diversify the city and allow for higher density and affordable housing are typically met with resistance from the city's residents.

 In early 2021, the city council indicated that it intended "to move forward with public acknowledgement and an apology for the abhorrent treatment Sidney Dearing and his family received in 1924."
+In 2023, landscape architect Walter Hood was selected to design a memorial on a piece of land in front of the Dearings' former house.

 In August 2017, the mayor of Piedmont, Jeffrey Wieler, resigned after making disparaging Facebook posts about Black Lives Matter and transgender people.